 With the higher voltage rating, it is quite obvious that the 52V batteries will have a higher power output.

 While the 48V ones can provide 48W of energy per second, the 52W variant can produce 52W of energy each second.
-While this difference might not seem significant, the accumulated figures will have massive differences in the long term.
+In general, this difference might not seem significant, the accumulated figures will have massive differences in the long term.

 When it comes to extreme weather conditions, the 52V battery has shown a greater versatility in endurance.